Symphony Soldier: Commercial performance

 Symphony Soldier debuted on the US Billboard 200 at number 62, where it would peak.
 The album also charted at number 9 on the Top Rock Albums chart and peaked at number 6 on the Independent Albums chart.
 The album's lead single, "Bad" peaked at number 29 on the US Adult Pop Airplay.
-The opening track "Angel with a Shotgun" charted at number 8 in Singapore, and was certified Gold by the Recording Industry Association of America (RIAA) on October 20, 2023.
+The second single, "La La" peaked at number one in Singapore.
+The opening track "Angel with a Shotgun" charted at number 3 in Singapore, and was certified Gold by the Recording Industry Association of America (RIAA) on October 20, 2023.